malucart/pwanble-dot-kr/challenge1-fd/fd.md

 # fd

-First at all, let's know what file descriptor, ssh command and cat command mean.
+First at all, let's know the meaning of file descriptor, ssh command and cat command.

-<p><strong>File descriptor</strong> is a number which the computer understands as a open file.
+<p><strong>File descriptor</strong> is a number that the computer understands it as a open file.
 Also, this file is an unique number no-negative.
-File descriptor is used by modern operating systems: Linux, macOS X and BSD.
-In Microsoft Windows, it's called file handle.</p>
+File descriptor is used by modern operating systems, like: Linux, macOS X and BSD.
+In Microsoft Windows, it's called file handle, by the way.</p>

-<p><strong>ssh command</strong> is included on Linux and it's used to start the ssh client program that enables secure encrypted connection to the ssh server on a remote machine.</p>
+<p><strong>ssh command</strong> is included on Linux and it's used to start the ssh client program that it enables secure encrypted connection to the ssh server on a remote machine.</p>

 <p><strong>cat command</strong> on Linux reads data from files and outputs their contents.</p>